-Groundhog Day has roots in astronomy | EarthSky.org
+Groundhog Day is an astronomy holiday | EarthSky.org

 The National Geographic Society once studied the groundhog and found him right only one out of every three times.
 But what the heck?
 It’s all in good fun.

-So whether you celebrate with a real groundhog and a real shadow – or just pause a moment on this day to reflect on the passing of the seasons.
+So, you may celebrate with a real groundhog and a real shadow – or just pause a moment on this day to reflect on the passing of the seasons.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!

-Bottom line: Groundhog Day comes every year on February 2.
-It has its roots in astronomy, in the sense that it’s a seasonal festival,
+Bottom line: February 2 is Groundhog Day.
+It’s a celebration with roots in astronomy, in the sense that it’s a seasonal festival, approximately halfway between a solstice and an equinox.
+Astronomers call it a cross-quarter day.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.